HardikIsACoder/Web-Development/Survey Form/README.md

 This is a survey form.
-You cam preview it here : https://codepen.io/HardikIsACoder/full/xxBNBWo
+You can preview it here : https://codepen.io/HardikIsACoder/full/xxBNBWo